-Sound familiar? it’s pretty frustrating, isn’t it?
+Sound familiar?
+It’s pretty frustrating.

-You might have this problem, and if your anything like me when I first started nails, an issue with peeling gel polish might be a much more common occurrence.
+You might have this problem, and if you are anything like me when I first started nails, an issue with peeling gel polish might be a much more common occurrence.

 1. Proper Nailbed Prep

 The reason is that gel nails peel off because oily, smooth nails aren’t going to stick to anything but your finger.

-First step: Remove cuticles by pushing back with a sharp cuticle pusher (remember the side walls)
+First step: Remove cuticles by pushing back with a sharp cuticle pusher (remember the side walls).

-Chipped Gel Trouble Shooting *Be aware of the following:
+Chipped Gel Trouble Shooting; Be aware of the following:

-- Make sure you file the free edge, rough up 100% of the nail, around the sides, near the cuticles and the edges, or the polish will peel off at the most usual points
+Make sure you file the free edge, rough up 100% of the nail, around the sides, near the cuticles and the edges, or the polish will peel off at the most usual points.

-If you’ve scratched the nails at an angle, don’t go over it again, especially at a different angle as this is just going to smooth out the scratch you’ve just made (Things are getting technical)
+If you’ve scratched the nails at an angle, don’t go over it again, especially at a different angle, as this is just going to smooth out the scratch you’ve just made (Things are getting technical)

 2. Is removal destroying your client’s nails?

-However, poor removal will destroy the strength of the nails, which will, in turn, affect your service and have your client’s asking “Why does my gel polish peel off?”.
+However, poor removal will destroy the strength of the nails, which will, in turn, affect your service and have your clients asking, “Why does my gel polish peel off?”.

-3. Applying The Polish
+3. Polish application

-I did all the prep correctly, but still had issues with gel staying on the nails and found that this way worked best for me to eradicate chipping nails.
+I did all the prep correctly but still had issues with gel staying on the nails and found that this way worked best for me to eradicate chipping nails.

 If there’s one thing I remember from Chemistry, solvents will evaporate if open to the air.
-Eventually, every time you take your brush out, the solvents that thin the polish will evaporate leaving you with a gloopy product.
+Eventually, every time you take your brush out, the solvents that thin the polish will evaporate, leaving you with a gloopy product.

-I decided that the recommended 5 second cure time in the CND lamp was not working for me, so I upped it to 60 seconds just to be sure.
-This really wasn’t ideal for me, so I switched to “The Gel Bottle” and found their products non-gloopy.
+I decided that the recommended 5-second cure time in the CND lamp was not working for me, so I upped it to 60 seconds just to be sure.
+Unfortunately, this wasn’t ideal for me, so I switched to “Artistic Colour Gloss” and “The Gel Bottle” as I found their products non-gloopy.